ckunte/m-one/inc/impact.typ

 I brought this up during a FaceTime call with my daughter at  university.
 She said she had written a paper in her pre-university IB diploma years entitled, _"Investigating the relationship between the radius of a body and terminal velocity"_, and emailed a copy.
 She used _honey_ as the medium, and determined the submerged mass of the falling body, honey's viscosity, et al. How cool is that?

 Back to the problem, one can find a wide variety of examples online using a spherical object, and you'd wonder why.
-It's because much of the theory is from [Stoke's Law][s].
+It's because much of the theory is from Stoke's Law@stokes_1851.
 For his experiments, George Stokes used a sphere as the falling body.
 Whereas my falling body was a pipe with open ends, and I had to calculate its drag force.
 While Stoke's Law itself is not directly applicable, since it uses properties of a sphere, the basic approach by Stokes for calculating the terminal velocity is still valid.

 == Impact energy